insomnia again

 [personal profile] ysabetwordsmith

-This poem is spillover from the November 4, 2025 Poetry Fishbowl.
-It was inspired by a prompt from [personal profile] readera.
-It also fills the "The deeds of ordinary folks keep the darkness at bay.
-Small acts of kindness and love." square in my 11-1-25 card for the Fairy Tales and Fantasy Stories Bingo fest.
-This poem has been sponsored by a pool with [personal profile] fuzzyred.
-It belongs to the Officer Pink thread of the Polychrome Heroics series.
+This poem is spillover from the August 5, 2025 Poetry Fishbowl.
+It was inspired by a prompt from [personal profile] fuzzyred.
+It also fills the "someone from the past" square in my 8-1-25 card for the Crime Classics fest.
+This poem belongs to the College Arc of the Shiv thread in the Polychrome Heroics series.

 Read more... )